Home Office Deductions

 You may deduct property for business use that meets the following two requirements:

-- Is used for the convenience of your employer and
+- Is used for the convenience of your business and

-- Is a required condition of your employment.
+- Is a required condition of your business.

 Note: You cannot take any depreciation or section 179 deduction for listed property without adequate records.